 Approximately a third of Israeli children are living below the poverty line and lack of opportunities, which can result in unfavorable social outcomes and put them at risk or disadvantage later on in life.
-The Agnes and Beny Steinmetz Foundation aims to reach these children during the critical stage of their formative years, and improve their prospects by implementing advanced and modern preventative strategies.
+The Agnes and Beny Steinmetz Foundation aims investing in early childhood development, reaching these children during the critical stage of their formative years, and improve their prospects by implementing advanced and modern preventative strategies.

 The Foundation achieves its goals by funding various initiatives, including community outreach programs that develop awareness of how vital early childhood development is, programs that provide professional training to people who work with children, like caregivers and teachers.
 40,000 of children, 3500 professionals, and 7000 parents have already benefited from these initiatives.

 Extensive research has been done into early childhood, and findings indicate that: